tbenson89/address-book-react/README.md

 ## Todo's

-- Write up message to Dee about assignment completion!
+- Social links - styling
-- Social links
+- Add web3 connections
 - Fix Layout and Responsive Design for Chrome
 - Figure out where / what to do with the filter email btn!
 - Add more Error handler and user prompts!